kvz/deprecated/addon-doc.md

 ## Using with Rails 3.x

+Verify that the `LIBRATO_USER` and `LIBRATO_SOURCE` variables are set.

-Ruby on Rails applications first need to add the following entry into their `Gemfile` specifying the Librato client library.
+Ruby on Rails applications need to add the following entry into their `Gemfile` specifying the Librato client library.

     :::ruby
     gem 'librato-rails'